“Security is not a product, but a process."

 - E - Evaluate.
 Are these steps helping?

 - M - Medication.
-If available, prepare and deliver a dose of naloxone, and you are trained.
+If available and trained on its application, prepare and deliver a dose of naloxone.

 - E - Evaluate.
 Did the naloxone help?
 You should see improvement within 2-3 minutes.